Skip to main content

 What have been the defining moments of your Christian walk?

 I attended a Reformed secondary school that had a devotional time every morning.
 That helped me so much!
 I also met a lot of Christian youth in the church who were more mature in their faith.
-God miraculously called me to His service when I was 17 and is continually providing opportunities for me to serve Him through ministry.
+God miraculously called me to His service when I was 17 and continually provides opportunities for me to serve Him through ministry.

 What do you hope to gain from participating?